-- /bin Batch files for running the target package installer, utilities, code generator, etc. - /doc Documentation in HTML and PDF format - /include Header files for C and C++ APIs, specification files for Ada - /lib Library files - /resource Document-format definitions, template files used by rtiddsgen, as well as the run-time components used by the RTI tools and services, including the RTI libraries and JRE. - /uninstall Uninstaller - /README.html Starting page for accessing the API Reference HTML documentation aAda support requires a separate component, Ada Language Support.
+- /bin Batch files for running the target package installer, utilities, code generator, etc. - /doc Documentation in HTML and PDF format - /include Header files for C and C++ APIs, specification files for Ada - /lib Library files - /resource Document-format definitions, template files used by rtiddsgen, as well as the run-time components used by the RTI tools and services, including the RTI libraries and JRE. - /uninstall Uninstaller - /README.html Starting page for accessing the API Reference HTML documentation

 We refer to the main installation directory as <NDDSHOME>.
-See Paths Mentioned in Documentation (Section 2.2 on page 16).
+See 2.2 Paths Mentioned in Documentation on page 16.